skellis46/slipbox/improvisation and the threshold of the self.md

 Second, that awareness on the far side of dancing, what I am calling _being danced_, is nondual.
 That is, there ceases to be a subject observing, feeling or knowing the dancer as object.
 To do this second thing is messy because there are no tools available to directly describe the experience of nonduality.
 Phenomenology no longer functions as its "mission is to find the irreducibles of subjectivity" [@fraleigh-2000-consciousness p.56], and therefore requires a perceiving subject and an object able to be experienced [@krageloh-2019-phenomenological].

 Therefore, there are three key phenomena in this temporal cross-section: _dancing_, the threshold and _being danced_.
 If _being danced_ is nondual then it is only the experience of _dancing_ in two conditions that is reliably able to be described phenomenologically: i) the dancing that was happening before or leading up to the threshold, and ii) the dancing that was happening after returning back from _being danced_.
-This is because while _being danced_ there is no object to observe, and no subject to do that observing. _Being danced_ -- and perhaps even moments in the threshold itself -- resist direct capture as objects of phenomenological inquiry.
+This is because while _being danced_ there is no object to observe or feel, and no subject to do that observing or feeling. _Being danced_ – and perhaps even moments in the threshold itself – resist direct capture as objects of phenomenological inquiry.

 The messiness I describe above is because there is epistemic, structural and methodological danger at the heart of this research.
 By proposing an experience as nondual it is by no means enough to merely state that those experiences of dancing are not able to be rendered as describable objects.
 That will not do.
 Instead, my method is to treat _being danced_ as if it were an object under phenomenological investigation.
 To throw everything at the _being danced_ experience with precision, rigour and scepticism that only failure to describe it might substantiate it as being beyond phenomenological insight.
 In doing so I hope to make the practice, methods, analysis and conclusions open to scrutiny.